-- 4. Be sure that both the driver and driven sheaves are in alignment and that the shafts are parallel.
-The centerline of the driver sheave must line up with the centerline of the driven sheave.
-Angle "A" cannot exceed 1/2° (see Figure 12 on page 26). - 5.
-Insert key (D) between the sheave and the shaft and tighten setscrew (A) in place using torque value from Table 1 on page 22. - 6.
+SHEAVE CENTER LINES - 5.
+Insert key (D) between the sheave and the shaft and tighten setscrew (A) in place using torque value from table. - 6.
 Put on belts and adjust belt tension properly.
-Refer to Belts on page 27 for tensioning instructions. - 7.
+Refer to Belt Section for tensioning instructions. - 7.
 Be sure that all keys are in place.
 Make sure all setscrews and capscrews are torqued properly before starting drive.
 Check setscrew and belt tension after 24 hours of service.